 For do-it-yourselfers, the best tool for attaching drywall is a cordless drill with an adjustable clutch.
 Or you can use special drywall screw bits that fit into a drill chuck.
 These bits are designed to stop turning when the screw hits the desired depth.

-Screws and nails need to be driven below the surface of the drywall so that they can be covered with joint compound and sanded to create a smooth surface.
-But they should not be driven so deep as to tear the paper surface and damage the gypsum core.
-Once the paper is torn, much of the holding power of the fastener is lost.
+As with screws, nails need to be driven below the surface of the drywall so that they can be covered with joint compound and sanded to create a smooth surface.

 Hammering drywall nails can actually be a more forgiving technique than driving drywall screws.
 Drywall screws tend to rapidly penetrate the drywall paper and tear through instantly.
 But with hammering, the broad, smooth head of the hammer allows for several errant blows before the paper tears.
 Use the same process on ceiling and wall panels.

 Use a hammer that has a curved face which will leave just a small dimple around the nail head.
 Use ring-shank drywall nails only, as these have a broad head that helps hold the drywall in place.
 Nails should penetrate the framing at least 3/4 inch.

 If you are covering both walls and ceiling with drywall, begin with the ceiling.